ltelab/disdrodb/CONTRIBUTING.rst

 indicates if the commit contained any formatting errors (that are automatically corrected).

-More info on pre-commit and CI tools in the Code quality ans testing section  `Code quality and testing section <#code-quality-control-and-testing>`__
+More info on pre-commit and CI tools are provided in the Code quality and testing section  `Code quality and testing section <#code-quality-control-and-testing>`__